sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **6- Testing is context dependant** <br>
 Testing depends on the context.
 A safe-critical system test is not at all the same that the test of a video streamming appliance.

-**7- Absence of errors falacy** <br>
+**7- Absence of errors falacy: Failure-free test doesn't proof failure-free system** <br>
 Even if no defects are found, it doesn't proof that the system is usable, or complies with the end-user expectations.
+As previously stated testing only increases the asurance of less possible errors.

 ## TEST LEVELS